 S 304.
-INTRODUCTION TO STATISTICAL METHOD.
-9:20 An application of the principles of statistics to the data and problems of economics, psychology and education.
+Introduction to Statistical Method.
+9:20 25 Dr. Spicer An application of the principles of statistics to the data and problems of economics, psychology and education.
 Topics treated include graphic methods, frequency distribution, averages, index numbers, measures of dispersion, normal curve, correlation.

-Six times a week.
-Credit, three semester hours.
 Courses in Analytic Geometry and Calculus will be given if there is sufficient demand.